 ACBL Board of Directors

 The ACBL BoD elects the ACBL President and is responsible, in general, for the activities of the ACBL to promote and maintain bridge.
-The ACBL BoD consists of one representative from each District.
-These representatives are elected by the BoDs of the member Units of the District, for a three-year term.
+The ACBL BoD consists of one representative from each Region.
+These representatives are elected by the BoDs of the member Districts of the Region, for a three-year term.

-The ACBL BoD holds one meeting a year, and may hold special meetings.
+The ACBL BoD holds three meetings a year, and may hold special meetings.

-If you are interested in being a national representative from District 17, read the ACBL bylaws and submit a written declaration of intent to the ACBL Director of Elections.
+If you are interested in being a national representative from Region 10, read the ACBL bylaws and submit a written declaration of intent to the ACBL Director of Elections.

-The purpose of the Advisory Council (formerly called the Board of Governors, or BoG) is to act as a liaison between the ACBL BoD and the membership, to serve as a forum for the expression of opinions, to facilitate communication among the various organizations, and to comment upon actions of the ACBL BoD.
+The purpose of the Advisory Council (AC, formerly called the Board of Governors, or BoG) is to act as a liaison between the ACBL BoD and the membership, to serve as a forum for the expression of opinions, to facilitate communication among the various organizations, and to comment upon actions of the ACBL BoD.

-Each District elects three members to the BoG.
-In addition, all past presidents of the ACBL and all past chairs of the BoG are members of the BoG, as long as they are not concurrently serving on the ACBL BoD.
+Each District elects three members and two alternates to the AC.
+In addition, all past presidents of the ACBL and all past chairs of the BoG are members of the AC, as long as they are not concurrently serving on the ACBL BoD.

-If you want to be on the BoG, read the ACBL bylaws and submit a written declaration of intent to the ACBL Director of Elections.
+If you want to be on the AC, read the ACBL bylaws and submit a written declaration of intent to the ACBL Director of Elections.